-There is a regular practical component to the course where students can take home all prepared dishes if they wish.
-Practical upskilling will also be integrated into course, with the potential for unit standards to also be incorporated.
+There is a regular practical component to the course where students can eat and/or take-home prepared dishes if they wish.
+Practical upskilling will also be integrated into course, with the potential scope for Unit standards.

 This course prepares students for Level 2 Food & Nutrition with the foundation knowledge required.
-Students will be provided with many food related life skills from labelling and packaging analyses through to practical skills, essential for industry work or further education.
+Students will be provided with many foods related life skills from labelling and packaging analyses through to practical skills, essential for industry work or further education.

 The course will be assessed against NCEA Achievement standards.
-A combination of internal and external standards will be offered.
-The course may also include Unit Standards which are internally assessed.
+A combination of internal and external standards may be offered.
+The course may also include Unit standards which are internally assessed.